 Many super-automatic espresso machines pull beautiful espresso and brew myriad milk-based drinks at the touch of a button.
 However, every coffee enthusiast has different tastes, and, for some, only the best black coffee will suffice.

 The Jura A1 is aimed squarely at coffee purists for whom milk-based espresso drinks are anathema.
 Jura A1 is selected as one of our top 10 espresso machines, check out the full list here.
-But is it up to the task?
-What black coffee options does it offer?
-Also, is it better than the alternatives?

 This review goes in-depth on the Jura A1 to offer detailed answers to those questions and others.
 It also gives an overview of two alternatives.